 Ultimatums or threats are a means of control and are given when the behavior in question hasn't occurred yet.
 If you give an ultimatum, you are attempting to control the other person's behavior.

 Consequences are a means of protection from the behavior happening again.
 You are not interested in controlling the other person; they have the choice to act however they would like.
 You are simply stating that you may not stick around to tolerate the behavior again (or, in the case of business, she may be fired, you may report him, he may lose status, she may lose your trust, etc.).

 4. Follow through on consequence

-If you thought setting a consequence was tricky, the follow through will be hard.
+If you thought to set a consequence was tricky, the follow through will be hard.
 Women especially back down on our initial need and request when someone does not deliver because we don't want to be seen as "aggressive" or "that bi****" leader.
-We end up compromising in order to not make waves.
+We end up compromising to not make waves.